carvel-dev/carvel/site/content/blog/identify-ghost-diff-during-kc-reconcile.md

 Succeeded
 ```

-Once the Package Repository is installed, we can check the list of available Packages.
+Once the package repository is installed, we can check the list of available packages.
 ```bash
 $ kctrl package available list --summary=false
 Target cluster 'https://192.168.64.82:8443' (nodes: minikube)